mvolkmann/blog/src/webassembly.md

 All of these instructions require a type prefix.
 For example, `f64.ge` is used in the file `demo.wat` below which demonstrates using some of these instructions.
-We saw an easier way to implement this in the "Numeric Instructions" section.
+We saw an easier way to implement these functions in the "Numeric Instructions" section.

 ```wasm
 (module